ArtTucker/mental_health_and_economics/README.md

 \
 -Ability to be access by more than one person.
 \
-Please see Entity Relational Diagram for details about table structure.
+Please see Entity Relational Diagram [visit.]() for details about table structure.
 \
 To load the data into the tables, we used a python package, sqlalchemy, and modules, such as create engine/session.
 From the built database, “Final_Project:_Mental_Health”, it is possible to directly query the data into a pandas jupyter notebook using SQL code.
 \